 As much as I enjoy being around people, I also crave time on my own.
 Striking the right balance between companionship and isolation every day feels essential to my equilibrium.
 So, given my need for solitude, opting to hole myself up with 23 strangers for a week on the Hoffman Process wasn’t a decision I took lightly.

+I also recoil from the spotlight.
+At school, just the thought of being asked a question in class had me praying the ground would swallow me up.
+Later, as a student journalist, I’d be frozen with fear during writing exercises.
+Knowing we’d have to read out our work to each other left me unable to commit a single word to paper.
 My tutor told me to get over myself or get off the course.
-Her rather harsh ultimatum served me well.
+Her ultimatum served me well.
 I may be self-conscious, but I can also be single-minded.
 I was determined to be a journalist.
 I got over myself.

-I may not have known the details, but I’d assumed Hoffman would be a whole week of this stuff with bells on.
-To top it all, I’d be sharing a room with one of them.
-There seemed little chance of escaping to the precious, restorative solitude I crave.
+I couldn’t be sure just what I was letting myself in for – many details are kept under wraps so as to be intentionally surprising – but I’d assumed Hoffman would be a whole week of this stuff with bells on.
+To top it all, I’d be sharing a room with a stranger.
+There seemed little chance of enjoying the precious, restorative solitude I crave.

 Voicing my sadness, anger, fears, resentments and pain was an incredible release after so many years of bottling things up.
 Listening to others was equally powerful.
 Over the week, I grew more conscious and less self-conscious as we all shared our truths.

 Was it worth the discomfort?
 You bet!